alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 At 800 km/day the full trip would take 51 days, or just above 7 weeks.
-This path is also quite optimistic as we have seen, and full of real-world challenges.a
+This path is also quite optimistic as we have seen, and full of real-world challenges.
 We will go over a few of them next.

 ## ⛰️ Height